 Intra-arterial chemotherapy is delivered through an artery supplying blood to a tumor in a specific part of the body.

 Dignity Health - St. Rose Dominican offers alternatives to traditional chemotherapy like intracavitary and intra-arterial chemotherapy in Las Vegas and Henderson, NV.
 These delivery methods can be better for your body and immune system depending on your circumstances.
-Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican or call 702.616.4900 to learn more about your options.
+Find a neurologist or neurosurgeon associated with Dignity Health - St. Rose Dominican hospitals or call (702) 616-4900 to learn more about your options.

 Intracavitary and intra-arterial chemotherapy techniques allow chemotherapy drugs to directly contact any cancer cells, more so than if chemotherapy is delivered through an intravenous (IV) line or taken by mouth.
 IV chemotherapy circulates throughout your body.
 It kills cancer cells, but it also harms normal cells and often causes unpleasant side effects.
 Intracavitary and intra-arterial chemotherapy focus the drug right at the cancer site, which allows higher doses of drug to be delivered and reduces the effect on normal cells.

 Intracavitary and intra-articular chemotherapies may be an option for such cancers as:

 Although there are similarities, the procedures for each type of chemotherapy vary according to the type of cancer and its location.
 You may receive chemotherapy in a hospital either before or during surgery to remove the cancer.
 Chemotherapy before surgery can help shrink a tumor and make surgical removal of the tumor easier and potentially more successful.
 Chemotherapy may even take the place of surgical removal, such as for an inoperable liver tumor.